seksha/HACK_MINDS/README.md

-              **Design a telemedicine website that enables virtual consultations between patients and healthcare professional**
+TITTLE: **Design a telemedicine website that enables virtual consultations between patients and healthcare professional**

 **DESCRIPTION**:-